 What could be a more delicious business idea than selling ice cream?
 You can be your own boss and you can get out and about in the sunshine.
 It’s a relatively low investment to get started, and your returns can be high.
 But if you want to make a cool profit selling ice cream, you need to know exactly what regulations apply to you.
-There are lots of different rules to stick to depending on what you sell and where you sell it.
+There are lots of different ice cream van rules and regulations to stick to depending on what you sell and where you sell it.
 That’s why we’ve put together this guide to give you the low-down on everything from licences to ice cream van insurance.

 First of all, you need to get the right licence to sell ice cream.
 This can be confusing because the regulations vary depending on how you are selling ice cream and your location.
 For instance: